-Olivia brought the tasty and modern Italian food to a high level in Norway
+Olivia brought the tasty and modern Italian food to a high level in Oslo

 This big unfussy restaurant serves the vibrant dishes from head chef Steffen Chapman and his staff that includes almost 40 chefs.
 The outdoor terrace is the place on a sunny day and the bar area for a quick meal or a drink.

 Olivia is all about Italian food and wine.
 Specialities includes pizza, pasta, risotto, osso buco as main and Olivia´s lemon tarte or a sweet combination of strawberry and mascarpone cream as dessert.
 This is just a part of a huge menu that includes smaller portions of pasta and pizza for children.

 The three of us tested pizza “Four Formaggi”, made to perfection of pecorino, parmesan, mozzarella and gorgonzola cheese.
 As a starter to share we had “Antipasto Italiana”, a mix of Parma ham, melon, artichoke, olives, finocchiona, green pesto and focaccia.
 The Carpaccio of thinly sliced raw fillet of beef, parmigiana, lemon, rocket, nuts and olive oil was perfect, just as my grilled entrecote served with red wine sauce and parmesan butter.
 My female friend was a bit disappointed of Risotto with garlic marinated scampi.
 Making perfect risotto is not an easy task and this one with saffron turned out to be a bit dry.

 Wine.
 The wine list at Olivia Oslo is nothing less but impressing.
 Twice a year the management travel to Italy to test wine and pick the best on offer in districts such as Puglia, Piemonte, Toscana and Sicilia.